awsdocs/amazon-lumberyard-user-guide/doc_source/lumberyard-launcher-using.md

    + **Compile for Android devices\***
    + **Setup for Linux Dedicated Server\***
 **Note**
-In Lumberyard version 1\.23, if you intend to create new projects, the following options must be selected:
+In Lumberyard version 1\.23 and later, if you intend to create new projects, the following options must be selected:
 **Run your game project**
 **Run the Lumberyard Editor and tools** – Use Lumberyard Editor to create a game **Compile the game code**\* – Compile the game code to include any changes that you have made